DPDK/dpdk/doc/guides/linux_gsg/quick_start.rst

 Quick Start Setup Script
 ========================

-The dpdk-setup.sh script, found in the tools subdirectory, allows the user to perform the following tasks:
+The dpdk-setup.sh script, found in the usertools subdirectory, allows the user to perform the following tasks:

 *   Build the DPDK libraries